quantnetwork/blockchain-developer-exercises-foundations/CLASS2.md

 #### Searching for the Latest Block in Other DLT Networks

-Given the example `autoexecute-latest-block-search.js` file and the location information listed above, can you understand how to change this file to instead query the latest block of the Ethereum Ropsten and XRP Ledger testnets?
+Given the example `./block-search/autoexecute-latest-block-search.js` file and the location information listed above, can you understand how to change this file to instead query the latest block on the Ethereum Ropsten and XRP Ledger testnets?

 #### Searching for a Specific Block in Other DLT Networks

 You can search for a specific block in the Ethereum Ropsten DLT network by running the following:

- `node examples/block-search/autoexecute-specific-blockid-search.js`
+ `node examples/block-search/autoexecute-specific-blockid-search.js password=MY_PASSWORD`

 Notice that to find a valid blockId it firstly searches the current block, then finds the parent of the current block using the standardised data model and searches for that block.